Hacker6163/MinecraftLauncher/README.md

 I am not responsible for a complaint that they make that I did this project because if

 also the project does not have a remote database

+# Dependence:

+- if you want to have the database to test the project [Donwload Here](https://bit.ly/35ilrYn "Download Here")